-The UH College of Pharmacy is now participating in the Pharmacy College Application Service (PharmCAS), a centralized application service for multiple doctor of pharmacy degree programs.
-Students who have fulfilled the pre-pharmacy prerequisites for the fall 2013 admission cycle will apply through PharmCAS.
+The UH College of Pharmacy (UHCOP) participates in the Pharmacy College Application Service (PharmCAS), a centralized application service for multiple doctor of pharmacy degree programs.
+Applicants applying for the Fall 2024 admission cycle will apply through PharmCAS.

 Social Security Number

-A valid social security number is needed to begin the curriculum for the second year of the Pharm.D. program.
+A valid Social Security Number is required to begin the Pharm.D. program.

-Please note: Advisors do not evaluate international transcripts.
+Please note: Advisers do not evaluate international transcripts.

 Additional information is available on the FAQ page.